 Stories of connection

-For many men, experiences of abuse brought a sense of profound isolation, and yet there may have been one or two people with whom they experienced a special connection.
-This person may have been another child or a supportive adult – perhaps a teacher – who recognised something positive about them as a young person.
+For many men, experiences of childhood sexual abuse brought a sense of profound isolation.
+Yet there may have been one or two people with whom they experienced a special connection.
+This person may have been another child, or a supportive adult – perhaps a teacher – who recognised something positive about them as a young person.

 - Was there any other young person or adult with whom you had a good connection when you were young?